Understand the basics

 Our team at Relayer Benefits Group wants to make sure that you know everything you need to know in order to make important decisions in preparation for your retirement.
 Do you have questions about annuities?
 Get in touch with us today to set up a one-on-on appointment or attend one of our educational seminars.

 We can help you in understanding annuities.
 Let’s start with a definition.
-Essentially, an annuity means that you get money on a fixed interval.
+Essentially, an annuity means that you receive money on a fixed interval.
 There are different types of insurance annuities, including fixed indexed annuities (or FIAs), variable annuities, and fixed annuities.
 Each of these products may offer a recurring income payment, but only fixed annuities and FIAs offer protection of principal.
 Hence, those are the kind of annuities our firm focuses on.
 These products aren’t investments, but rather insurance products.

 So, what is an annuity?
 An annuity is a contract between you and an insurance company.
 Some annuities may pay out an interest rate if its associated index rises, but others, such as a fixed annuity, remain the same throughout the term of the annuity.
 Either way, your principal is not at risk in the stock market.
 With an FIA, if the market goes up, you may see an increase in your return, but if the market goes down, you don’t lose.